 The headings below link to information about the main benefits that you might be able to claim if you are a grandparent raising your grandchild, or you are caring for a relative’s or friend’s child.
+For information about all benefits download our fact sheet.

 - Benefits for children